a-opty/zero_day/README.md

 # Holberton School #
-*Emphasize* I'm now a Holberton Student, this is my first repository as a full-stack engineer _emphasize_
+* I'm now a Holberton Student, this is my first repository as a full-stack engineer*